-Important Safeguards
+Important Safeguards and Symbols

 WARNING!
 WATCH OUT!
 There are possible hazards with this procedure!
 The possible hazards are shown in the below symbols.
 Your end user (applicator, operator or helper) should read and understand these safeguards.
-The operator should read and understand the operating and installation instructions provided with this Thermion Inc. arc spray system.
+The operator should read and understand the operating and installation instructions provided with this Thermion Arc Spray System.

-The arc spray process and Thermion Inc. arc spray equipment share similarities with welding processes and equipment.
+The arc spray process and Thermion Arc Spray equipment share similarities with welding processes and equipment.
 Improper use or maintenance may cause serious injury or death.
 Your end user should have training or experience in safe practices for the arc spray process before operating the arc spray equipment.